conduktor/conduktor-docs/docs/guides/conduktor-in-production/automate/automate-overview.md

 ---
 sidebar_position: 80
-id: index
-title: Automate
+title: Automation using Conduktor
 description: Automate Conduktor and Kafka usage
 ---

 Automation overview, outcomes.

 You can use: